7targets/7targets-docs/_posts/2023-02-08-how-to-stop-repeat-warm-notification-for-same-lead.md

 # set: getting-started
 # set_order: 3
 ---
-Yes you can stop repeat WARM notification for the same lead and same schedule.
+Yes you can stop repeat WARM notification for the same lead and same sequence.
 This is configurable at Assistant->Notifications->Warm Lead Notification.

 ![image](../../images/do-not-repeat-warm-notification.png)